How to Create Stellar Amazon Listings That Maximize Results

 “Size” and “color” in the equation above are placeholders for whatever variation data is relevant to the item.
 Other variation information might be anything from flavor to style to the team name and more.
 Including this data in a product’s title will help both the algorithm and the consumer differentiate it from other listings, and it will help you keep things organized in Seller Central.
 Without those data points in the title, you will not be able to see what is within the parent when viewing the inventory.
 Work smarter, not harder, I always say!

-Optimizing the Product Feature and Product Description for SEO
+Optimizing Amazon Product Features and Description for SEO

 Even more critical than the product description (we’ll get there), product features/bullet points will be the first things a customer looks at after clicking on the product.
 Packing these data centers with relevant keywords is vital to attract the A9 algorithm, but in a way that also appeals to consumers.
 This means writing them in natural language that uses keywords where they fit organically.